finbourne/lusid-sdk-python-preview/sdk/docs/AggregationApi.md

 filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

     try:
-        # [EXPERIMENTAL] Query the set of supported \"addresses\" that can be queried from the aggregation endpoint.
+        # [EXPERIMENTAL] GetQueryableKeys: Query the set of supported \"addresses\" that can be queried from the aggregation endpoint.
         api_response = api_instance.get_queryable_keys(page=page, limit=limit, filter=filter)
         pprint(api_response)
     except ApiException as e: